 Northeast Ohio Vital Statistics

-For more than a decade, we’ve been bridging the gap between passions and pursuits.
+For more than a decade, Innovation Fund Northeast Ohio has been bridging the gap between great ideas and successful companies.
 And much like the businesses we help create, numbers define our success.
-That’s why we’re proud of every accomplishment we’re a part of.
+This is what we, along with the companies we invest in, have been able to accomplish.